sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 kube-apiserver:
 --tls-cert-file=/etc/kubernetes/pki/apiserver.crt

-## Identify the Certificate file used to authenticate kube-apiserver as a client to ETCD Server.
+Identify the Certificate file used to authenticate kube-apiserver as a client to ETCD Server.:
 --etcd-certfile=/etc/kubernetes/pki/apiserver-etcd-client.crt

-## Identify the ETCD Server Certificate used to host ETCD server.
+Identify the ETCD Server Certificate used to host ETCD server.:
   --tls-cert-file=/etc/kubernetes/pki/apiserver.crt

-## What is the Common Name (CN) configured on the ETCD Server certificate?
+What is the Common Name (CN) configured on the ETCD Server certificate?:
 --cert-file=/etc/kubernetes/pki/etcd/server.crt

-## connection with kube-api server refused
-docker ps -a | grep etcd
+connection with kube-api server refused: docker ps -a | grep etcd

-## use crtctl for crio environments
-crtctl ps -a
+use crtctl for crio environments: crtctl ps -a
 //used for envs using crio instead of docker